-Glucosamine and chondroitin sulfate also act as anti-inflammatory agents and can help repair joints and may prevent osteoarthritis (6).
+Glucosamine and chondroitin sulfate also act as anti-inflammatory agents and can help rebuild connective tissue, repair joints and may prevent osteoarthritis (6).

 #4.
 Benefits Bone Health

 Bone broth is rich in calcium, which is highly beneficial for the human body.

 Calcium also reduces the risk of bone fracture and may prevent osteoporosis (9).

 #5.
 Boosts Immune System

 Gelatin, a key component of bone broth, suppresses the release of IL-8 and TNF-α, both cytokines responsible for inflammation, thus acting as an anti-inflammatory agent.